Best tank size for red cherry shrimp?

 • Add a layer of inert substrate, such as sand or gravel, to the bottom of the tank.

-• Include live plants, such as Java moss, Anubias, or Cryptocoryne, which help improve water quality and provide hiding spots for the shrimp.
+• Include live plants, such as Java mossOpens in a new tab., Anubias, or Cryptocoryne, which help improve water quality and provide hiding spots for the shrimp.

 • Decorate with driftwood, rocks, or ceramic ornaments to create an aesthetically pleasing environment and additional hiding spaces.